Call for Proposals

-RDAP14, the fifth annual Research Data Access and Preservation Summit, is accepting proposals (max.
-300 words) for two panels, interactive posters, and lightning talks.
-Themes for RDAP14 were selected by this year’s planning committee with input from previous years’ attendees and RDAP community members.
+RDAP15, the sixth annual Research Data Access and Preservation Summit, is accepting proposals (max.
+300 words) for panels, interactive posters, lightning talks, and discussion tables.
+Themes for RDAP15 were selected by this year’s planning committee with input from previous years’ attendees and RDAP community members.

-We are soliciting posters and lightning talks on any of the following themes:
+We are soliciting on any of the following themes:

 - Institutional policies for research data